+You’ve made the decision to buy a new home.
 Congratulations!
-You’ve made the decision to buy a new home!

-Once you’ve made your list, contact your local Coldwell Banker agent to begin the home buying process.
-If you are not already working with a Coldwell Banker agent, you can click on Agent and Office Search on our home page.
-Be assured that by choosing a Coldwell Banker agent you will find a professionally trained, experienced agent to offer you agency representation options and full service.
+The first step is to contact your local Coldwell Banker agent to begin the home buying process.
+If you are not already working with a Coldwell Banker agent, let our Agents & Offices Search assist you in finding one.
+By choosing a Coldwell Banker agent, you will have a professionally trained, experienced agent to offer you agency representation options and full service.

 Your agent can provide detailed information on almost any property currently listed for sale.
-This includes Coldwell Banker listings as well as all other real estate broker listings on the Multiple Listing Service.
-In addition, your agent can also provide information on homes that you see advertised for sale in the newspaper or online.
-This also includes information on properties that are advertised “For Sale by Owner.”
+This includes Coldwell Banker listings as well as all other real estate broker listings on the Multiple Listing Service (MLS).
+Your agent can also provide information on homes that you see advertised for sale in the newspaper or online, such as properties that are advertised “For Sale by Owner.”
 Your Coldwell Banker agent is the only resource you’ll need.

-In addition, during this initial phase of your home search, you may wish to begin the process of selecting a local Real Estate attorney to represent you once you have an accepted offer on a home.
+During this initial phase, you may also wish to begin the process of selecting a local real estate attorney to represent you once you have an accepted offer on a home.
 If needed, your agent can provide you with a list of local attorneys that specialize in real estate.

-The initial step will be to instruct your Coldwell Banker agent to make an offer.
-The paperwork process can vary between regions.
-Please check with your Coldwell Banker agent to determine the regional differences, as some areas use Offer to Purchase Forms and others use Fill-in-the-Blank Contracts for Sale.
+Once you’ve found a home you’re interested in buying, instruct your agent to make an offer.
+The paperwork involved can vary between regions, and your agent can advise you on what is needed.
+(For example, some areas use Offer to Purchase Forms and others use Fill-in-the-Blank Contracts for Sale.)

-Typically, you will provide your agent with the following information for them to relay to the seller’s associate regarding the paperwork required in their marketplace:
+Typically, you will provide your agent with the following information to relay to the seller or their representative:

 - The amount you are willing to pay